Chen Danqing

 Chen Danqing (born 11 August 1953 in Shanghai, China) is a Chinese-American artist, writer, and art critic.
 He started as a self-taught painter and later obtain a master degree from China Central Academy of Fine Arts.
 He gained nation wide recognition during the 1980s for his realist paintings of the Tibetans.
 He moved to the US in 1982 and spent 18 years there as a professional painter.
 He returned to China in 2000 and lectured at Tsinghua University before resigning in 2004.
 He published several essay collections and hosted documentary series Local Perspective introducing art to the general public.

 Life and career

 Chen Danqing was born in Shanghai with family roots in Taishan, Guangdong province.
 He began learning oil painting through self‑instruction at around age seventeen, when he was sent to the countryside as a sent‑down youth.
 In 1968, he acquainted himself with young artists including Xia Baoyuan and Chen Yifei, who he looked up to as a role model and mentor in art.
 He moved to the United States in 1982 and became a US citizen in 1994.
-As his grandfather moved to Taiwan with the Nationalist government, he once obtained a passport with Republic of China and re-entered China as a citizen of Taiwan.
+As his grandfather moved to Taiwan with the Nationalist government, he once obtained a passport with Republic of China and re-entered Mainland China as a citizen of Republic of China (Taiwan).